FIWARE/tutorials.NGSI-LD/docs/understanding-@context.md

         # This is the base definition of a building
         Building:
             $ref: "https://fiware.github.io/tutorials.NGSI-LD/models/building.yaml#/Building"
-        # This is all of the defined building categories within
+        # This is all of the defined building categories
         # within the Smart Cities and Smart AgriFood domain
         BuildingCategory:
             $ref: "https://fiware.github.io/tutorials.NGSI-LD/models/building.yaml#/Categories"